 Since my childhood days traveling to and from Australia, where I lived for five years with my family, to my twelve years living in Europe, to my numerous travels to five continents, I have been fascinated by the human patchwork of our planet.
 As a language freak, history buff and musician, I am well versed in the various elements that make up culture – geography, art, history, politics, religion, language, and many more.
 Speaking of languages, as I have learned and taught multiple languages over the years, I've begun to see some patterns and mindsets that prevent people from the success they are looking for.
 So I developed a mini-course: How to Learn a Foreign Language: 7 Tips for Making the Daunting Doable.

 Having been back in my native United States for more than twenty years, I have grown concerned about the increasing polarization of American culture.
 Hence the founding of World to the Wise, whose mission is to equip and inspire others with a broader world view and build bridges of understanding and appreciation of the cultural spectrum.
 I love to talk about what I call ‘cultural intelligence’ wherever I go – be it in the classroom, among educators, businesses and organizations, churches, leisure travelers – based on the principle that we understand ourselves better when we seek to understand others.
 Under the umbrella of World to the Wise, my wife, Becky, and I lead periodic cultural tours to Europe, providing life-changing and eye-opening experiences for people of all ages.

-I am the proud patriarch of three sons, two daughters-in-law and five grandchildren.
+I am the proud patriarch of three sons, three daughters-in-law and five grandchildren.
 I'm a serious tea drinker, love movies (especially historical), tennis, and have recorded numerous CD’s in French and English, as well as sung on many other recordings in multiple languages.
-Becky and I are spoiled to have all three of our sons and their families living in Nashville, Tennessee.
+Becky and I are spoiled to have two of our sons and their families living close by us in Nashville, Tennessee.